nurgultekin/svedea-navigation/README.md

 - **Button system** — composable base + tier + modifier classes. `.btn` is the reset; `.btn--primary / --secondary / --tertiary` set visual weight; modifiers like `.btn--lg`, `.btn--icon`, `.btn--icon--labeled`, `.btn--tertiary--light` handle size and context variations.
 - **Nav primitives** — nav link, sub-link, and search input styles follow the same logic: one definition, contextual overrides via combo classes in scoped component files.

-The goal: changing a token cascades everywhere, and adding a new component means reaching for existing classes rather than writing new ones.
+The goal: maintainable and modular code.
+Changing a token cascades everywhere, and adding a new component means reaching for existing classes rather than writing new ones.

 ---